Azure/batch-shipyard/docs/35-batch-shipyard-task-factory.md

 specification is the same (e.g., the run options, input, etc.) but the arguments and options for the `command` must vary between tasks.
-This can become tedious and error-prone to perform by hand or requires auxillary code to generate the jobs JSON configuration.
+This can become tedious and error-prone to perform by hand or requires auxillary code to generate the jobs configuration.

 A task factory is simply a task generator for a job.
 With this functionality, you can direct Batch Shipyard to generate a set of tasks given a